Question

 2. Lactic acid bacteria

 Lactic acid bacteria are long known as probiotics.
-We use lactic acid bacteria as an alternative food source for C. elegans.
+We use them as an alternative food source for C. elegans.